SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.imgflip.com/a7995z.jpg)

 - But if you have 4 people left to do their rounds even after the real week of the round, I advocate for trying to do their round in your free time the next week.
-- There are always people who are unaware of debsoc because our marketing didn't reach them, who want to join only after their friends (who have completed round 1) tell them about it.
+- There are always people who are unaware of Debsoc because our marketing didn't reach them, who want to join only after their friends (who have completed round 1) tell them about it.
 - New people show up for round 2 all the time, and I believe that we should accommodate them by conducting their round 2 right then, and a round 1 for them later some other day.
 - I believe that everyone the debsoc _can_ possibly reach, should be reached.
 But if you don't have the capacity to do so, then your capacity is a fine place to draw the line.
 - One issue is that extending recruitments like this can cause transparency issues, like when you try to pressure people to come saying, "Last day guys!", but still proceed to accommodate people who need it after that.